tigerbeetle/tigerbeetle/docs/reference/accounts.md

 An `Account` is a record storing the cumulative effect of committed [transfers](./transfers.md).

 TigerBeetle uses the same data structures internally and externally.
-This means that sometimes you need to set temporary values for fields that TigerBeetle, not you (the user), are responsible.
+This means that when creating accounts, you will need to set temporary values for certain fields that TigerBeetle is responsible for.
+For example, you will set the [`timestamp`](#timestamp) field to `0` when creating an account and then TigerBeetle will set the field to the timestamp when the operation was executed.

 ### Updates